-- 1. The meeting was called to order at 9:30 a.m. by Dawn Pratt, Committee Co-Chair, in conformance with the Wisconsin open meeting laws. - 2.
+- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Barry Scholz, in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
-A quorum was present.
-A sign-in sheet was circulated. - 3.
-The committee reviewed the current roster for vacancies, terms that will soon expire, and the accuracy of members' contact information.
-No updates.
+A quorum was present. - 3.
+The committee reviewed the current roster.
+Darleen Balza announced she will retire next year.
+Owen reviewed the procedures for replacing Employee and Employer members, respectively.